Masan Group ranked among Top 50 listed companies for 9th year

 US business magazine Forbes Vietnam applied its global ranking method to compile the list but also taking into consideration the characteristics of the Vietnamese market.

 The assessment is based on metrics like compounded annual growth rate, return on equity, return on capital, and earnings per share in 2016-20.

 Besides, companies also have to satisfy criteria like sustainable development, their position in the industry, profit sources, governance quality, and industry development prospects.
 Recently Masan Group received the Community Initiative Award at the 2021 Asia Corporate Excellence and Sustainability Awards.
 Vietnam Report recently listed Masan Group among the five largest private enterprises in Việt Nam.
 Vietnam Report also listed a number of Masan member companies and subsidiaries such as WinCommerce, Masan Consumer Holdings, Masan MEATLife, Vinacafe Biên Hòa, and Phúc Long in its list of Top 10 Prestigious Companies in the food and beverage and retail industries in 2021.

 Masan High–Tech Materials was named among the Top 100 Sustainable Companies in 2021 and nominated by the Ministry of Natural Resources and Environment to represent Việt Nam at the ‘ASEAN Minerals’ Award.

 The COVID-19 pandemic has created unprecedented challenges to all aspects of the socio-economy in 2021.

-As the leading and retail company in the country, Masan Group focused all its resources to ensure the supply chain remained intact and goods could be delivered in time to people everywhere.
+As Vietnam leading corporation in retail industry, Masan Group focused all its resources to ensure the supply chain remained intact and goods could be delivered in time to people everywhere.